5 ways to use your brokerage like a savings account

 Savers can stash their cash in a brokerage and rack up interest in a money market fund, though it may be minimal these days.
 Typically brokerages sweep any excess cash into a basic money market account, allowing you to collect some extra coin.

-For example, TD Ameritrade offers 0.01 percent on balances in a Federal Deposit Insurance Corp.
-(FDIC)-protected account, meaning your account is protected up to $250,000.
-Meanwhile, Charles Schwab offers an FDIC account for investors with a 0.05 percent yield.
+For example, TD Ameritrade offers 0.01 percent on balances in an account backed by the Federal Deposit Insurance Corp., meaning it’s protected up to $250,000.
+Meanwhile, Charles Schwab offers an FDIC-insured account for investors with a 0.05 percent yield.

 Those options aren’t bad, though they don’t get you a whole lot more interest than a basic checking account at one of the largest banks.
 But if you look around at the top online savings accounts, you can find some offering a better rate right now.